WHAT THIS IS ALL ABOUT

 – Batteries, motors and drivers are subject to limitations.

-There are several kits that can be purchased for mechanical parts and structure, but the robot can be built with material of the teams’ choice as long as it meets the rules.
+There are several kits that can be purchased for the mechanical parts and structure, but the robot can be built with material of the teams’ choice as long as it complies with the rules.

 REV robots can be programmed with languages that vary in difficulty.
 From a simple block language similar to Scratch, to Javascript and or C++.